 Method and assumptions used in calculations of actuarially determined contributions.
-The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported (June 30, 2017 valuation for the June 30, 2019 fiscal year end).
+The actuarially determined contribution rates in the schedule of employer contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported (June 30, 2018 valuation for the June 30, 2020 fiscal year end).
 The following actuarial methods and assumptions were used to determine the most recent contribution rate reported in that schedule:

-Actuarial cost method Entry age Amortization method Level percentage of payroll, open Remaining amortization period 38.4 years Asset valuation method 5-year smoothed market Price Inflation 3.00 percent Salary increase 3.25 percent to 18 50 percent including inflation Salary increase Investment rate of return 3.25 percent to 18.50 percent, including inflation 7.75 percent, net of pension plan investment expense, including inflation
+Actuarial cost method Entry age Amortization method Level percentage of payroll, open Remaining amortization period 30.9 years Asset valuation method 5-year smoothed market Price Inflation 3.00 percent Salary increase 3.25 percent to 18.50 percent, including inflation Investment rate of return 7.75 percent, net of pension plan investment expense, including inflation